-Trump-Xi talked human rights, South China Sea
+Tillerson: Sanctions are hurting North Korea

 - Secretary of State Rex Tillerson spoke to reporters Thursday

-- He would not confirm an anticipated upcoming meeting between Trump and Putin
+Trump and Xi had a "very, very detailed" exchange on North Korea during Trump's state visit to Beijing, Tillerson said.

+Asked whether China was complying with UN resolutions on North Korea, Tillerson said the country was in compliance.

-Beijing (CNN)President Donald Trump had a "frank, open and productive" exchange with his Chinese counterpart Xi Jinping on Thursday that included talks on human rights and disputes in the South China Sea, US Secretary of State Rex Tillerson said.
+Trump and Xi had a "frank, open and productive" Thursday that included talks on human rights and disputes in the South China Sea, according to Tillerson.

-Tillerson said the two men agreed on "frankly and directly" addressing areas of difference between the US and China, which also includes differences over trade.

-Trump was "very gratified with the warm welcome that he's received," Tillerson said, adding the two men enjoyed a "personal relationship that's defined by deep respect for each other."

 On maritime arguments, Tillerson said the US view hadn't changed that "claimants should stop construction and militarization" of disputed islands.